wllacer/dana-cube/README.md

 for linea in resultado:
     print(linea)
 ```
 As you can see from the sample, we __do not refer directly to the underlying database, but to an abstraction__.
 Each instance runs against what we call a __Cube__.
-This is the view of a data table (or table-like DB object -a view, a select statement, ...) and the definition of the potential fields to query and the criteria over which to search.
+This is the view of a data table (or table-like DB object -a view, a select statement, ...) and the definition of the potential fields to query and the criteria over which to search (which we call __guides__ ).
 This criteria can be scalar fields or hierarchical structures.
-If the search item is a date field; we automatically provide (for SQLITE, MySQL, PostGreSQL and Oracle, atm) for several subindexes (years, years-month, ...).
+If the guide is a date field; we automatically provide (for SQLITE, MySQL, PostGreSQL and Oracle, atm) for several subindexes (years, years-month, ...).
 And every different aggregation is what we call a __Vista__.
 We provide this abstraction as an Json text file (_vide infra_)

 As you will notice, this is _not designed as an end user tool_ , rather it is designed to be used for knowledgable users (DBAs, developers, data owners) or as a ready made __API__ cum sample tool to be integrated in other's people work (as it still is in heavy development, _Caveat emptor_ ).